project-oak/rust-verification-tools/docs/using-propverify.md

 1. create a test crate
 1. fuzz the crate using proptest
-1. verify the crate using propverify and KLEE, and the cargo-verify script
+1. verify the crate using propverify and cargo-verify
 1. verify the crate using propverify and Crux-mir

 ### Workaround for `compilation error`

 Before we really get started...
-The `cargo-verify` script sometimes gets confused by previous compilations.
+The `cargo-verify` tool sometimes gets confused by previous compilations.
 If you get an error message involving `compilation error`, try running `cargo clean` and try again.